DataByAileenQ/SQLAnalysisPortfolio/README.md

 |  [🎧 Spotify Music Analysis](./projects/spotify-music-analysis/) | Music data, temporal trends, genre analysis | Explore standout songs of 2023, analyze song characteristics, popularity metrics, and trends across different genres. 🎵 |

-For a detailed breakdown of each project, click on the project title or navigate to the individual folders.
+To explore each project in detail, click on the project title or visit the respective folder.

 ## 🛠️ Technologies Used
 - **SQL**: Writing and optimizing queries